tushar5102/MailInfoXplorer/README.md

     python email_info_extractor.py sample_email.eml output_attachments

 ## License

-SystemGuardian is licensed under the [MIT License](LICENSE).
+MailInfoXplorer is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the script in accordance with the terms of this license.

 ## Disclaimer

-Please note that the SystemGuardian script is provided as-is, without any warranty or guarantee.
+Please note that the MailInfoXplorer script is provided as-is, without any warranty or guarantee.
 Use it at your own risk.
 Always review the code and understand the actions it performs before running it on your system.

+## Documentation

+For detailed information on how to use and customize the script, refer to the [Wiki](https://github.com/your-repo/wiki).